-We analyse results from 22 models that participated in the Coupled Model Intercomparison Project Phase 3 (CMIP3), and from the 20 models in the CMIP5 project whose data were available at the time of writing this paper (Spring 2012).
-See Fig. 1, and Table S1 in the online auxiliary material (AUX), for a list.
-We mainly use the control experiments and experiments with atmospheric CO2 concentration increasing at 1%/year (details in AUX).
+[3] We analyse results from 22 models that participated in the Coupled Model Intercomparison Project Phase 3 (CMIP3), and from the 20 models in the CMIP5 project whose data were available at the time of writing this paper (Spring 2012).
+See Figure 1 and Table 1 in Text S1 in the auxiliary material, for a list.
+We mainly use the control experiments and experiments with atmospheric CO2 concentration increasing at 1%/year (details in the auxiliary material).